Even if there is no unanimous agreement, President Joko Widodo signs the presidential decree on publishers' rights - ExBulletin

 “Because it has become a rule, there is no problem even if the SMSI still rejects the article of the presidential decree which requires the media to verify the Press Council.” said Firdaus in his statement to SMSI Media Group, Tuesday (20/2/2024).

 The requirement for media companies to be verified by the Press Council was a turning point in the extraordinary growth of media companies during the reform period.
-Before the era of New Order reforms, media companies were required to hold a commercial publishing license issued by the Indonesian Ministry of Information.

-Today, presidential regulations on publishers' rights require media companies to be verified by the Press Council.
-How is this different from media management under the New Order?
+Before the reform era during the New Order era, media companies were required to have a commercial publishing license issued by the Indonesian Ministry of Information.
+Today, presidential regulations regarding publishers' rights require media companies to be verified by the Press Council.
+How is media management different in the New Order era?
 Firdaus said.

-Press personality and Viennese press expert Armada Sukardi, interviewed on Tuesday evening by Radio Elshinta, a few hours after the announcement of the ratification of the decree on publishing rights by Joko Widodo, said that the ratification of the decree presidential election was very premature.

 Trace a line